hwchase17/notion-qa/README.md

 ```

 # 📄 What is in here?
-- Example data from Blendle
+- Example xml data from the NSF
-- Python script to query Notion with a question
+- Python script to query NSF xml data with a question
 - Code to deploy on StreamLit
 - Instructions for ingesting your own dataset

 ## 📊 Example Data
-This repo uses the [Blendle Employee Handbook](https://www.notion.so/Blendle-s-Employee-Handbook-7692ffe24f07450785f093b94bbe1a09) as an example.
+This repo uses the NSF grant data in xml as an example.
-It was downloaded October 18th so may have changed slightly since then!

 ## 💬 Ask a question
 In order to ask a question, run a command like: